microsoft/seismic-deeplearning/README.md

 - if you'd like to get an idea of how our interpretation (segmentation) models are used, simply review the [HRNet demo notebook](https://github.com/microsoft/DeepSeismic/blob/staging/examples/interpretation/notebooks/HRNet_demo_notebook.ipynb)
 - to actually run the code, you'll need to set up a compute environment (which includes setting up a GPU-enabled Linux VM and downloading the appropriate Anaconda Python packages) and download the datasets which you'd like to work with - detailed steps for doing this are provided in the next `Interpretation` section below.

+If you run into any problems, chances are your problem has already been solved in the [Troubleshooting](#troubleshooting) section.

 ## Interpretation
 For seismic interpretation, the repository consists of extensible machine learning pipelines, that shows how you can leverage state-of-the-art segmentation algorithms (UNet, SEResNET, HRNet) for seismic interpretation, and also benchmarking results from running these algorithms using various seismic datasets (Dutch F3, and Penobscot).